 In 2016, one in four Americans reported having trouble paying a recent medical bill.
 The problem worsened during the pandemic as 12 million US adults lost health insurance due to unemployment.
 Nearly one in three Americans delay getting care, tests or medication due to what they expect they will have to pay out-of-pocket, even when they are insured.
 Based on analysis of demographics, diagnosis, treatment and benefits data, AI can estimate future out-of-pocket costs and match patients with funding sources such as copay assistance programs, free drug programs and local and national grants.

 AI can assist in building a digital infrastructure seamlessly connecting health plans, care providers, and patients, providing a direct link between payers and other third parties and provider electric health records (EHRs).
 Improving the overall quality of healthcare operations with robotic process automation (RPA) can result in AI-driven digital infrastructure that helps primary care physicians choose the right specialiThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.